Egypt © Edgardo W. Olivera

 Egypt has many popular resorts for sun-seekers looking for the perfect beach holiday.
-Each resort has its own character, varying from lively nightlife to laidback and secluded, from single's heaven to family-friendly holiday.
+Each resort has its own character, some offering lively nightlife and others secluded tranquillity, some designed for sun-seeking singles and others for family fun.
 Find your perfect Egypt holiday resort here.

 Getting to Egypt

 There are direct cheap flights to Egypt available from the UK.
 The flight duration from London to Egypt is approximately four to five hours.
 There are also direct cheap flights to Egypt available from the US.
 The flight duration from New York to Egypt is about 12 hours.
 Get more information on Egypt Airports.